Sidewalks to Nowhere: Rhonda Freeman v. Metro Nashville

 The sidewalk law is a prime example of the “gimmickry” that the Supreme Court so harshly rejected over two decades ago.
 Nashville knows that to a property owner, oftentimes the building permits to construct a home or improve the property may be worth more than the undeveloped property itself.
 Thus, all Nashville has to do is to make its demand cost less than the value of the developed property.
 The Supreme Court has recognized this and that is the reason why it has been vigilant in the past to safeguard the protections of the Fifth Amendment with the unconstitutional conditions doctrine.

-Braden Boucek is the VP of Legal Affairs for the Beacon Center.
+Justin Owen is the President and CEO of the Beacon Center.